cthoyt/cthoyt.github.io/_posts/2021-01-23-updating-the-wikidata-integrator.md

 $ wikidataintegrator-publication --idtype "your key" "your id"
 ```

+Be careful here, since this will hit the live Wikidata instance.
+If you make a new item that has a problem, please try
+to fix it since deleting entries from Wikidata isn't so common and we don't want to add to the mess!

 ## My Source Doesn't Have a Wikidata Property

 In the case of ChemRxiv, DOIs are available for each article, so I did not need to add a new entry to `ID_TYPES`